alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

 An auto-scaling cluster automatically reports the status of the job scheduler queue to AWS to allow idle compute nodes to be shut-down, and new nodes to be started when jobs are queuing.
 Auto-scaling is a good way to manage the size of your ephemeral cluster automatically, and is useful if you want to run a number of unattended jobs, and minimise costs after the jobs have finished by terminating unused resources.

 If you are running jobs manually (i.e. not through the job-scheduler), you may wish to disable autoscaling to prevent nodes not running scheduled jobs from being shutdown.
-This can be done by entering 0 (zero) in the **ComputeSpotPrice** when launching your Flight Compute cluster via AWS Marketplace, or using the command ``alces autoscaling disable`` command when logged in to the cluster login node.
+This can be done by entering 0 (zero) in the **ComputeSpotPrice** when launching your Flight Compute cluster via AWS Marketplace, or using the command ``alces configure autoscaling disable`` command when logged in to the cluster login node.